bofia-tokunbo/bofia-tokunbo.github.io/about.md

 ### Why

-I have a keen interest in Cloud solutions.
+I require knowledge to profer solutions to challenges and services associated with Cloud computing by delivering IT resources on demand over the Internet.

 ### What

-I am student interested in the three months intensive training on Cloud solutions.
+I am interested in the three months intensive training on Cloud solutions.

 ### Contact